disruptek/nimph/README.md

 The `bump` tool is included as a dependency; it provides easy version and tag incrementing.

 ```
-$ bump
-bump fixed a bug
+$ bump fixed a bug
 🎉1.0.3: fixed a bug
 🍻bumped
 ```